fe9lix/AccessRank/README.md

 #### Predictions

 The `predictions` property getter returns the current predictions as an array containing all your item ids (the ones you previously set using `mostRecentItem`) in sorted order.
 The first item in the array is the most likely next item.
-To display the predicated items somewhere in the user interface, these ids can then be matched to the item ids of your own list data structure.
+To display the predicted items somewhere in the user interface, these ids can then be matched to the item ids of your own list data structure.

 ```swift
 println("predictions: \(accessRank.predictions)")